 Many of the recent policy choices of the Trump administration have put it squarely at odds with the Golden State.
 The insurgence isn’t always unchecked—although California fought Trump’s travel ban, the Supreme Court still allowed the ban’s third iteration to go into effect.
 Regardless, the state doesn’t just stand for what Sessions hates: It also represents a stubborn resistance to his power.

-There will likely be more unfriendly fire waged in the courtroom between California and the federal government.
+The new lawsuit could portend more unfriendly fire waged in the courtroom between California and the federal government.
 When the Department of Justice or the Trump administration at large puts forward a policy the state doesn’t agree with, it makes no bones about its displeasure—and its intention to rebel.
 Which, in turn, leads the federal government to take punitive measures.
 But if this is a game of chicken, it’s unclear who will win.
 California has certainly given no sign that it intends to back down.